mzaman/dockyard/README.md

-# Dockyard : Laravel Dockerized Environment
+# Dockyard : Dockerized Environment for Web Applications

 This project provides a streamlined Docker-based development environment for Laravel using Docker.
 It includes setup scripts and handy Docker shortcut commands to simplify local development.